Tony Hayward

-Anthony Bryan Hayward (born 21 May 1957) is a British businessman and former chief executive of oil and energy company BP.
-He replaced John Browne, Baron Browne of Madingley, on 1 May 2007.
+Anthony Bryan Hayward (born 21 May 1957) is a British businessman and former CEO of the oil and energy company BP.
+He replaced the Baron Browne of Madingley on 1 May 2007.
 His tenure ended on 1 October 2010 when he was replaced by Bob Dudley following the Deepwater Horizon oil spill.
 He was chairman of Glencore Xstrata from 2014 to 2021.

 Education and early career

 Tony Hayward was born in Slough, Buckinghamshire (now Berkshire), in 1957; the eldest son of Bryan and Mary Hayward.
-Tony has five sisters and one brother.
-Growing up Tony moved frequently but until a teenager lived in or near Slough.
-At the age of 15 when his sixth sibling was born Tony moved out of the family home and started living with his paternal grandparents in Langley (a suburb of Slough).
+Hayward has five sisters and one brother.
+Growing up, Hayward moved frequently but, until a teenager, lived in or near Slough.
+At the age of 15, when his sixth sibling was born, Hayward moved out of the family home and started living with his paternal grandparents in Langley (a suburb of Slough).
 Later on, his family moved to Bournemouth, Dorset.
-Tony however remained in Berkshire living with his grandparents and attended a local grammar school, Slough Technical High School until he started university.
+Hayward, however, remained in Berkshire living with his grandparents and attended a local grammar school, Slough Technical High School, now called Herschel Grammar School, until he started university.
 Tony went on to gain a first class geology degree from Aston University followed by a PhD from the University of Edinburgh School of Geosciences.
 Joining BP in 1982, with his first job as a rig geologist in Aberdeen, he quickly rose through the ranks in a series of technical and commercial roles in BP Exploration in London, Aberdeen, France, China and Glasgow.
-Hayward first came to Lord Browne's attention during a 1990 leadership conference in Phoenix, Arizona.
+Hayward first came to the attention of John Browne (later created, in 2001, Lord Browne of Madingley) during a 1990 leadership conference in Phoenix, Arizona.
 As a result, he was made Browne's executive assistant.

 In 1992, Hayward moved to Colombia as exploration manager and became president of BP's operations in Venezuela in 1995.
 In August 1997, he returned to London as a director of BP Exploration.
 He became group vice-president of BP Amoco Exploration and Production as well as a member of the BP group's Upstream executive committee in 1999.

 Hayward was appointed BP group treasurer in September 2000 where his responsibilities included global treasury operations, foreign exchange dealing, corporate finance, project finance and mergers and acquisitions.
 Hayward became an executive vice-president in April 2002, and chief executive of exploration and production in January 2003.